You can backup Canned Responses by going to Settings → Apps and then to Import / Export in Canned Responses section.

 - "name" column defines the template name as seen in the picker

 - "content" column defines the template content (along with macros etc)

 - "scope" column defines the template scope, and can take one of following values (case sensitive!): GLOBAL, PROJECT, USER, GROUP

 - "scopeParam" column is used with connection to PROJECT scope (it will denote project ID) or to USER scope (in that case it will denote user accountId), or to GROUP scope (in that case it will be newline-separated list of Jira group names)

 - "favourite" columns defines whether the template should appear in the Favourite Bar or not

 Migrating from Server to Cloud

-In case you cannot user Atlassian Migration Program need to migrate from Server, please note the following:
+In case you cannot use Atlassian Migration Program, please note the following:

 - Canned Responses for Jira Server does not have a notion of "GROUP" scope - it is available only for Cloud version of Canned Responses.